Joberman/process_sat/README.txt

 				construction of the parser function.
 				If you rewrite the parser, check
 				this).
 			fillVal - The value to use as a fill value in the output netCDF file.
 This value
 				will replace any missing or invalid
-				output values.

-		OMNO2e_wght_avg -
-			toAvg - The name of the field to be averaged overallQualFlag - The name of the field containing the overall quality flag
-				for the pixels.
-Flag should be true (1) for invalid pixels and false (0) for valid pixels.
-				{ OMI KNMI - TroposphericColumnFlag
-				  OMI NASA - vcdQualityFlags }
-			cloudFrac - The name of the field containing the cloud fraction.
-				{ OMI KNMI - CloudFraction
-				  OMI NASA - CloudFraction }
-			solarZenithAngle - The name of the field containing the solar zenith angles.
-				{ OMI KNMI - SolarZenithAngle
-				  OMI NASA - SolarZenithAngle }
-			cloudFractUpperCutoff - The maximum cloud
-				fraction to allow before excluding
-				pixel from average.
-Suggested value
-				from NASA is 0.3
-			solarZenAngUpperCutoff - The maximum solar
-				zenith angle to allow before excluding
-				pixel from average.
-Suggested value
-				from NASA is 85.
-Must be in degrees. pixIndXtrackAxis - The dimension order (0
-				based) of the "cross-track" dimension
-				(whichever dimension has size 60).
-				For all currently known cases should
-				be 1 (may change in future versions of
-				OMI products).
-			fillVal - The value to use as a fill value in the output netCDF file.
-This value
-				will replace any missing or invalid